C-bowman/inference-tools/docs/source/HamiltonianChain.rst

          return -g/self.w2

-Build the posterior and chains objects then generate the sample:
+Build the posterior and chain objects then generate the sample:

 .. code-block:: python